 About Denton High School

 Denton High School first opened its doors in 1884 and was one of the first free public school buildings in Denton County.
-The current school opened in 1957 and has seen several additions and renovations, with the most recent in 2010.
-The school shares its name with the City of Denton, which is also the county seat, and is one of the oldest public schools in Texas, speaking to our community’s longtime belief in education.
+The school shares its name with the City of Denton, the county seat, and is one of the oldest public schools in Texas, speaking to our community’s longtime belief in education.

-Denton High offers the International Baccalaureate programme, a highly acclaimed curriculum which encourages and influences students to approach education through a global scope.
-DHS is just one of a handful of schools in North Texas that allows students the opportunity to graduate with an IB diploma and gain up to 24 credit hours to Texas colleges and universities.
+Denton High offers the International Baccalaureate programme, a highly acclaimed curriculum that encourages and influences students to approach education through a global scope.
+DHS is just one of a handful of schools in North Texas that allows students the opportunity to graduate with an IB diploma and gain up to 24 credit hours to any college and university across the country.

 There are a variety of extra-curricular clubs as well with something for every student’s interest.
 Students can choose from fine arts programs such as our award-winning jazz band, mariachi, choir and art.
 Students can also participate in ROTC and FFA as well as unique offerings like the bilingual multicultural club, which focuses on bringing together the various cultures and backgrounds of DHS students, and SAAVY, which helps teens make positive choices during and after high school.

-DHS athletics have historically been among the top programs in the state with the boys basketball team named one of the top 10 all-time programs by TexPreps Basketball as well as two state championships in girls soccer and recent playoff appearances in baseball, volleyball and girls track.
+DHS athletics have historically been among the top programs in the state with the boys basketball team named one of the top 10 all-time programs by TexPreps Basketball as well as two state championships in girls soccer and recent playoff appearances in baseball, volleyball, girls track and boys and girls golf.

 Colors: Purple and Gold